poojakumari11228/Cloud-Computing-RMI-Calculator/README.md

 # Cloud-Computing-RMI-Calculator
- Calculator usin RMI (Remote Method Invocation) in Java.
+ Calculator using RMI (Remote Method Invocation) in Java.

 -  RMI program in which server performs basic arithmetic operations.
 The server provide following methods for remote invocation:
 1. int add(int a, int b)